Story County, Iowa

 Development pressure is especially strong along the Lincoln Highway corridor between the City of Ames and the county seat of Nevada.
 A number of plans have been drawn up to take advantage of this economic opportunity for the county.
 These plans expand opportunities for development in the county while also incorporating long-held desires to preserve agriculture and promote natural resources and open space.
 However, achieving community-wide support for any one option has become a serious challenge.

-The Community Planning Assistance Team will play an important role in fostering dialogues that allow residents and key stakeholders to voice their hopes and concerns for the future of Story County.
+The Community Planning Assistance Team played an important role in fostering dialogues that allowed residents and key stakeholders to voice their hopes and concerns for the future of Story County.

-Balancing this input with their professional evaluations of community plans already on the table, team members will help stakeholders determine what types of development will best serve residents' needs.
-The ultimate goal will be to work towards a comprehensive vision plan for development in Story County, including an implementation strategy that cultivates community participation and support.
+Balancing this input with their professional evaluations of community plans already on the table, team members helped stakeholders determine what types of development will best serve residents' needs.
+The ultimate goal was to work towards a comprehensive vision plan for development in Story County, including an implementation strategy that cultivates community participation and support.

-Wayne Feiden, FAICP, a planner with much experience with technical assistance teams across the country, will lead a CPAT team that includes three additional planning professionals with expertise in land use and economic planning, public participation and coalition-building in diverse communities, and project implementation.
+Wayne Feiden, FAICP, a planner with much experience with technical assistance teams across the country, led a CPAT team that included three additional planning professionals with expertise in land use and economic planning, public participation and coalition-building in diverse communities, and project implementation.

 The Story County Community Planning Assistance Team recognizes that economic development and quality of life are woven together.
 Business location and expansion decisions are based on financial feasibility, but also on how appealing a community is for employees and executives.